fyntech/fyntech/README.md

 Short event description
 ```

-### Meetup.com deprecated
+### Meetup.com
-Unfortunately we can't no longer get events directly from meetup.com.
-We are trying to find a solution to this.
+If you want to add a new meetup group to the list, add the meetup group name from meetup group url in `_scripts/meetup-events.py` and create a PR.

 ## Building the project locally
 Dependencies